A new approach to bipartite stable matching optimization

 \THEOREM Let $w$ be a non-negative integer-valued weight-function on the ground-set of poset $P=(S,\preceq )$.
 The maximum $w$-weight $\alpha _\ell(w)$ of the union of $\ell$ antichains is equal to the minimum of

 where the minimum is taken over all $w$-independent families $\cal C$ of chains.
-The minimizer family $\cal C$ can be chosen in such a way that the number of its distinct members is at most $\vert S\vert $.
+There is a minimizer $w$-independent family $\cal C$ of chains in which the number of its distinct members is at most $\vert S\vert$.
 A family ${\cal A}_\ell$ of $\ell$ disjoint antichains has a maximum $w$-weight union if and only if there exists a $w$-independent family $\cal C$ of chains which is orthogonal to ${\cal A}_\ell$ in the sense that \ {\bf (A)} \ $\cup {\cal A}_{\ell}$ contains each element unsaturated by $\cal C$ and \ {\bf (B)} \ each member of ${\cal A}$ intersects (in one element) each member of $\cal C$. \FBOX \eT